 For more information about joining the Institute for Emerging Philanthropists, contact Karen A. Hrdlicka, director of The Center for Family Philanthropy, at email@example.com or 330-436-5640.

-Upon completion of the program, graduates of the Institute for Emerging Philanthropists are invited to join the Emerging Philanthropist Alumni Network for continued education and networking opportunities.
-In addition to ongoing philanthropic activities, this group also serves as the advisory committee of the Institute for Emerging Philanthropists graduates who make an annual donation to an Akron Community Foundation fund.
+Upon completion of the program, graduates of the Institute for Emerging Philanthropists are invited to join the Emerging Philanthropists Alumni Network for continued education and networking opportunities.
+In addition to ongoing philanthropic activities, this group also serves as the advisory committee of the Institute for Emerging Philanthropists Alumni Endowment Fund, established by the institute’s inaugural class.